FlexW/Calculator/README.md

 A recursive math parser.

 This is a calculator that I have written to understand how a parser works.

-Error handling is not to well and is not meant to be used in the real world.
 It's for learning purpose.

-However, you can improve it.

 To build it simple run the make script.
 Should be straightforward.
-I've only tested on GNU/Linux but should also run on Windows.
+I've tested only on Ubuntu.

 ```
 cd ~